-This report is the first that NPF has made and is consistent with the TCFD recommendations.
+This report is the second that NPF has made and is consistent with the Taskforce on Climaterelated Financial Disclosures (TCFD) recommendations.
 It describes NPF's approach to climate-related risks and opportunities for both its investment portfolio and organisational business operations.
 It addresses four areas of climate-related disclosure: